Sewer56/sewer56-archives-nx/doc/docs/index.md

 For hosting mod downloads:

 - Use non-SOLID blocks
-- Nx blocks can be deduplicated server side, avoiding duplicate data between mod versions in CDN.
+- R3A blocks can be deduplicated server side, avoiding duplicate data between mod versions in CDN.
 - No dictionary compression (unless standardised).

-With Nx, users can perform partial file downloads, only downloading the actual files which have changed between the current version of the archive and the last version of the archive.
+With R3A, users can perform partial file downloads, only downloading the actual files which have changed between the current version of the archive and the last version of the archive.

-## Where is Nx used?
+## Where is R3A used?

-!!! nexus "Original C# version, in the [Nexus Mods App]"

-    Nx was originally designed by me for the [Nexus Mods App]; to allow recompressing of legacy uploaded mods for faster deployment and re-deployment.

 !!! info "In [Reloaded3] for mod packaging"

-    For distributing mods on mod websites, either as Nx directly, or Nx wrapped in a `.zip` container.
+    For distributing mods on mod websites, either as R3A directly, or R3A wrapped in a `.zip` container.

 ## Why Rust?

-!!! info "I originally designed and created Nx for the [Nexus Mods App]"
+!!! info "I originally designed and created the predecessor of R3A as 'Nx' for the [Nexus Mods App]"

 The transition to Rust here is mainly for *technical reasons* involving my own required use cases.

 - .NET cannot be safely used for hooking Operating System APIs.
     - This is due to [GC Transitions].
-    - I need this for building Nx Accelerated ***Virtual File Systems***.
+    - I need this for building R3A Accelerated ***Virtual File Systems***.

 - The [Reloaded3 Project][r3-code-guidelines] requires more portability than what .NET targets.
     - R3 aims to support esoteric platforms like embedded devices and consoles wherever possible.